vyshane/reverse-geocoder/README.md

 By default the application will serve the reverse geocoder gRPC service over port 8080.

-It will also report health and readiness via HTTP.
-At /health and /readiness respectively, on port 3401.
+It will also report health and readiness via HTTP, at /health and /readiness respectively, on port 3401.

-These can be configured via environment variables.
+The application can be configured via environment variables.
 See [application.conf](src/main/resources/application.conf) for configuration options.